Huntsville, Alabama: Newspapers and magazines

 The Huntsville Times has been Huntsville's only daily newspaper since 1996, when the Huntsville News closed.
 Before then, the News was the morning paper, and the Times was the afternoon paper until 2004.
 The Times has a weekday circulation of 60,000, which rises to 80,000 on Sundays.
 Both papers were owned by the Newhouse chain.

 In May 2012, Advance Publications, owner of the Times, announced that the Times would become part of a new company called the Alabama Media Group, along with the other three newspapers and two websites owned by Advance.
 As part of the change, the newspapers moved to a three-day publication schedule, with print editions available only on Wednesday, Friday and Sunday.
 The Huntsville Times and its sister papers publish news and information seven days a week on AL.com.
+As of 2023, print editions have stopped production.

 A few alternative newspapers are available in Huntsville.
 The Redstone Rocket is a newspaper distributed throughout Redstone Arsenal's housing area covering activities on Redstone.
 Speakin' Out News is a weekly newspaper focused on African Americans.

-Huntsville Magazine is a quarterly lifestyle magazine, which, "Serves as a guide to the best of the city with insightful reads on culture, people, entertainment, and businesses catalyzing the city’s transformation."
+Huntsville Magazine is a quarterly lifestyle magazine, which, "Serves as a guide to the best of the city with insightful reads on culture, people, entertainment, and businesses catalyzing the city's transformation."

-Radio and television

-Huntsville is the 108th largest radio market in the United States.
+Radio, television, and film

 Station KIH20 broadcasts the National Weather Service's forecasts and warnings for the Huntsville area.
 The Huntsville DMA serves Madison, Limestone, and Morgan counties.
-Major stations include WHNT 19.1 CBS, WHIQ 25.1 PBS/Alabama Public Television, WAFF 48.1 NBC, and WZDX 54.1 FOX.
+Major stations include WHNT 19 (CBS, with The CW via Florence-licensed WHDF on DT2), WHIQ 25 (PBS/Alabama Public Television), WAAY 31 (ABC), WAFF 48 (NBC), and WZDX 54 (FOX, with MyNetworkTV on DT2).

-Film

-A few feature films have been shot in Huntsville, including 20 Years After (2008, originally released as Like Moles, Like Rats) and Constellation (2005).
+A few feature films have been shot in Huntsville, including SpaceCamp, 20 Years After (2008, originally released as Like Moles, Like Rats) and Constellation (2005).
 Columbia Pictures filmed Ravagers (1979) in The Land Trust's Historic Three Caves Quarry, at the U.S. Space and Rocket Center, and at an antebellum home.
 Dark Entities (2022) takes place in Huntsville and was filmed throughout North Alabama.

 Huntsville's legacy in the space program continues to draw film producers looking for background material for space-themed films.
 During the pre-production of Apollo 13 (1995), the cast and crew spent time at Space Camp and Marshall Space Flight Center preparing for their roles.

+In 2010, Huntsville's WAFF-48 News interviewed Antoine Dodson, who at the time was a resident of the Lincoln Park housing project, after an alleged intruder attempted to rape his sister in her second-story bedroom.
+The interview immediately gained so much popularity that it inspired several musical remixes, including one particular music video by The Gregory Brothers, known as the "Bed Intruder Song".
+The popularity from the news interview would later turn Dodson into an Internet celebrity and jumpstart his career in music and acting.